 There is, however, proportional to its size twice as much amenity grassland in the Borough than in any other area of Hertfordshire.
-This is another positive legacy of the ethic behind the town's development, emphasizing that Stevenage is not completely urbanised.
-The Local Plan recognises 45 sites in Stevenage for their wildlife value and local importance.
+This is another positive legacy of the ethic behind the town's development, emphasising that Stevenage is not completely urbanised.
+The Local Plan recognises 37 wildlife sites, 27 green corridors, 10 principal open spaces, 21 principal amenity green spaces and 20 principal woodlands in Stevenage for their wildlife value and local importance.
 There are no European or nationally designated sites in the Borough, however, there are a number outside the Borough boundary, including the Knebworth Woods Site of Special Scientific Interest (SSSI), Rye Meads SSSI, Chilterns Area of Outstanding Natural Beauty (AONB) and the Lea Valley Special Protection Area (SPA).